clawfire/covid19-passbook-generator/CONTRIBUTING.md

   - use a `feature` branch
 - When you're submiting a PR, pay attention you have to submit on `clawfire:develop` not on `clawfire:main`

+## Translations

+Translations are handled [throught Crowdin](https://crowdin.com/project/covid19-passbook) and anyone can contribute.
+Just register on their platform (even using social login) and you're ready to go.

+Translations may be peer reviewed before publishing.
+When done, translations are pushed to a PR on `clawfire:develop` and will not land in the app in production before the next release.

 ## Ground rules

 1. Be sure to use our `.editorconfig` file with your IDE